You are here

 Setting the Stage for Collaboration

-• Be student-focused.
+• Be student- and future-focused.

 • Assume positive intent of all team members - Everyone is here with the child in mind.